Mastering the professional development interview: key strategies and best practices

 Understanding the evolving context

 Since its implementation in 2014, the professional development interview has become a cornerstone in organizational talent management.
-Legally required every two years, with a comprehensive review every six years, it ensures employees have:
+Legally required every two years, with a comprehensive review every six years, it ensures employees have:- Participated in at least one training activity

 - Experienced skill or responsibility development